tgdbepe4/corona_ch_bag_formulare/README.md

 And adding the following PDF data import to the same table.

-A report of a feasibility study can you find over the link here.
+A report of a feasibility study can you find over the link here, tests/Machbarkeit BAG Meldeformulare mit digialen Formularfeldern.pdf.

 ## Comments welcomed